dhui808/springboot-snippets/spring-boot-caching/README.md

     "classes" attribute may exclude the necessary Java components (my interpretation).
     One can also include the necessary Java components in the "classes" attribute instead of using @Import.

+## Run Integration Tests
+    maven-failsafe-plugin needs to be configured in your `pom.xml` file to run integration tests.
+    Use the following command to run your integration tests:
+    ```bash
+    mvn integration-test
+    mvn verify
+    ```

+    Both commands will run unit tests and integration tests, but `mvn verify` will also run the `verify` phase, which includes additional checks and validations after the tests have run.

 ## Integration Testing using @SpringBootTest without attributes
     Spring Boot will do component scanning and dependency injection when you use @SpringBootTest